janekl/iterative-rating-systems/README.md

 The iterative versions of the popular football match outcome models are not only easier to maintain but also yield more accurate predictions than their counterparts estimated jointly using a sample of matches.

-The figure below concerns the *big six* Premier League teams for three selected seasons.
+The figure below concerns the *Big Six* Premier League teams for three selected seasons.
 The ratings are obtained through the iterative version of the one-parameter Poisson model which proved to be the most accurate approach in the comparison.

 ![big six](https://github.com/janekl/iterative-rating-systems/blob/master/misc/big_six_ratings.png?raw=true)